nycmeshnet/docs/content/hardware/config.md

 While still in System, scroll down to "upload configuration" and select sn2.cfg file you downloaded before

-Check that the device name "lbe-nycmesh-xxxx" matches your node building number e.g. "lbe-nycmesh-1234" (building number is usually the node number)
+Check that the device name "nycmesh-lbe-xxxx" matches your node building number e.g. "nycmesh-lbe-1234" (building number is usually the node number)

 Click save (twice if necessary)